WWE News: The Real Reason Rey Mysterio Won't Return For WrestleMania 34

-There has been a lot of rumors circulating about Rey Mysterio since he appeared as a surprise entrant in the Royal Rumble match in January.
+There have been a lot of rumors circulating about Rey Mysterio since he appeared as a surprise entrant in the Royal Rumble match in January.
 Mysterio was rumored to be in discussions about a WWE return, signed up to work for a new upstart promotion in Nashville that he is also a partial owner of, and scheduled a match with Jushin Thunder Liger for New Japan Pro Wrestling.
 However, an injury at WrestleFest for Northeast Wrestling caused Mysterio to pull out of the NJPW match, and his WWE future was in doubt.
 A brand-new interview by Below the Belt (via Wrestling Inc) with Rey Mysterio has squashed all those rumors.

 Rey Mysterio WrestleMania 34 Rumors